Tralee Town Park: Monuments

-A limestone sculpture of a blacksmith called Draíocht an Ghabha meaning the Magic Blacksmith was sculpted by Fred Conlon in 1998 and is located near Siamsa Tíre.
+A limestone sculpture of a blacksmith called Draíocht an Ghabha meaning the Magic of the Blacksmith was sculpted by Fred Conlon in 1998 and is located near Siamsa Tíre.

 Events

 The park is the location for the annual Féile na mBláth / Tralee Garden Festival – a free midsummer weekend festival comprising gardening demonstrations, flower arranging, garden tours, musical and choral events among other activities, organised by Tralee Town Council.

 Every Saturday morning the park hosts a 5 km Parkrun running event which is open to the public.